MarcusGrass/timeout/Readme.md

 ```

-## Why

-Many function invocations have an upper limit to how long they should reasonably run.
-Asynchronous functions under to tokio runtime can be trivially wrapped with a timeout.
-However, wrapping and unwrapping
-function body blocks is unergonomic and not trivial to do and undo.
-That's the reason behind this proc-macro.

 ## Goals

-There are two goals that this crate aims to achieve
+There are two goals that this crate aims to achieve additional to what the name states.

-#### Compilation time
+#### Low Compilation time

 Since the functionality is so trivial, and the scope is theoretically any asynchronous function in a project
 (any asynchronous functions that are not meant to run infinitely long, blocking progress forever), the primary